 From investigator-initiated studies to global consortia, academic research moves at its own pace.
 Here's how Collective Minds fits into that world.

 Yes.
 The Research platform is used by leading academic medical centers and universities for investigator-initiated trials, observational studies, and multicenter research consortia.
+Learn how Collective Minds Research can help Hospitals and Academia.

 Sites connect via CM Connect to push imaging data directly from their local PACS.
 All data lands in a shared, centralized project space where geographically distributed readers and investigators can collaborate in real time.